 While the contract with the customer may include penalties such as the interest for late payment, refrain from mentioning this in the invoice.
 Not only is this unnecessary, it may make the customer feel that you are not willing to be flexible to their circumstances.
 This may hamper a steady cash flow for you in the future.

 Offer multiple payment methods

 Each of your clients may prefer a different mode of payment.
 For example, some may accept bank to bank transfers like RTGS/NEFT, some may issue payment through debit or credit cards and others may use UPI, Paypal and other hi-tech ways.
 Still others may opt for the old school cheque payments.
 Giving your customers the flexibility to pay through a plethora of methods assures regular and faster payment from them.

 The business environment is dynamic and so every business always operates with some degree of uncertainty.
 This is a mantra to repeat to yourself whenever you find that a client has not paid.
 In general, it is best to assume good intentions on the part of the client, unless you have a strong reason to suspect otherwise.
 For example, if you have a client who always pays on time, but suddenly didn't pay one invoice, it could be because he forgot.
 Just send him or her a friendly reminder.
 The reminder should be short and sweet.
 Repeat the process until the invoice is paid.
 Try to directly call and remind.
 Sending an email is no guarantee of response or payment from the client and is easier for him/her to ignore and forget about.

-Using automated accounting app for GST invoice proves to be highly beneficial as the software tracks payments and even sends automated follow-up reminders to your clients.
+Using automated billing app for GST invoice proves to be highly beneficial as the software tracks payments and even sends automated follow-up reminders to your clients.
 EZO by LegalDocs is one such free tool that automates the invoicing process.